dpar39/vscode-rest-control/README.md

 The extension has the following settings which you can use to configure it:

 - `restRemoteControl.enable`: enable/disable this extension
-- `restRemoteControl.host`: the hostname of the websocket server.
+- `restRemoteControl.host`: the hostname of the HTTP server.
 Default: `127.0.0.1`.
 - `restRemoteControl.port`: set the port number on which the HTTP server will listen
 - `restRemoteControl.fallbacks`: an array of port numbers to fallback to if the port is already in use.